 .
 E-mail: firstname.lastname@example.org

 .
-Located in Connecticut's largest Historic District, the museum offers guided tours of four 18th-century houses that explore history and daily life from the early Colonial era to the Colonial Revival.
+Located in the heart of Connecticut’s largest historic district, the Webb-Deane-Stevens Museum provides the quintessential New England experience - from the settling of Wethersfield to the early 20th century.
+Admission to the museum includes entrance to the galleries at the Holcombe Education Center and guided tours of four 18th-century houses that explore history and daily life from the early Colonial era to the Colonial Revival.
 The Webb and Deane houses are National Historic Landmarks and the Stevens House is listed on the National Register of Historic Places.
 The museum is also in charge of tours at the Buttolph-Williams House, a property of Connecticut Landmarks that is also a National Historic Landmark.
 The recreated Webb House Colonial Revival Garden, designed in 1921, is open to the public free of charge during regular museum hours.
 The museum offers special family programs, lectures, seasonally changing exhibits, group tours, and museum school programs throughout the year.
-Open 10:00 A.M.-4:00 P.M., Wed.-Mon., except Sun., when hours are 1:00 P.M.-4:00 P.M, May-Oct.; Sat. and Sun., Apr. and Nov.; open daily in Dec. for holiday tours; closed Jan.-Mar.
+Open 10:00 A.M.-4:00 P.M., Tues.-Sat., except Sun., when hours are 1:00 P.M.-4:00 P.M, May-Oct.; open daily in Dec. for holiday tours; closed Jan.-April.
 Check our website for more information.
-Admission: $12.00 adults; $10.00 seniors (60+), AAA members and active military; $6.00 students and children (5-18); $28.00 per family (2 adults and children).
-Group rate for 15 or more with a reservation, $10.00 per adult.
+Admission: $15.00 adults; $12.00 seniors (60+), AAA members and active military; $6.00 students and children (5-18); $30.00 per family (2 adults and children).
+Group rate for 10 or more with a reservation, $12.00 per adult.

 WILLIMANTIC.
 Connecticut Eastern Railroad Museum,